 If you’re considering going to law school after you finish your undergraduate degree, the sooner you start preparing, the better.
 Everything you do throughout your four years in college can either help or hurt you when you start applying to law schools, so it’s important to think about your courses, extracurricular activities, and jobs and internships in terms of how they’ll affect your prospects.
 To help get you on the right track, here are five ways you can start preparing for law school right now.

-- Start studying for the LSAT well in advance.
 The LSAT is a beast.
 If the SAT was exposed to gamma radiation like the Hulk, you’d get the LSAT.
 Yeah, it’s not fun.
 It requires a lot of preparation, and cramming isn’t an option, so it’s best to spread out your studying over as much time as possible.
-Take a prep course if you can (they can be pricey, but a quick Google search yields many low-cost options), or grab a few test prep books and get to work on your own or with a friend or study group.
+Take a prep course if you can (they can be pricey there are also many low-cost options) or grab a few test prep books and get to work on your own or with a friend or study group.
 Your LSAT score is hugely important to your admission decisions (it’s far more important than the SAT is for undergrad), so give yourself as much time as possible to prepare and don't take it lightly.

 Are you thinking about law school?
 If so, what steps have you taken to begin preparing for the admission process?
 If the answer is none and you’re already in college, now is the time to get started.
 You can never be too pepared.